Active crossover

 The signal from the pre-amp is converted to digital.

-The DSP is applied and the result is converted by the DAC's.
+The DSP is applied and the result is converted by the DACs.

-Most active crossovers expect a analogue input.
+Most active crossovers expect a analog input.

 If your audio is digital you can save two DA – AD conversions if the active crossover uses DSP and accepts digital inputs.
 Holm is one of the very few I know applying the DSP straight on the digital input.